Info on developing arbitrage

 The profitable arbitrage check logic can be found in the function

 c_calculate_arbitrage_top_order_profitability() inside arbitrage.pyx.

-After an arbitrage opportunity is found, the next step is to calculate the optimal order size for the arbitrage trade.
+After an arbitrage opportunity is found, the next step calculates the optimal order size for the arbitrage trade.

 Another thing the arbitrage strategy takes into account is the transaction fee of the markets.
-Some markets has a fixed or semi-fixed fee for every trade, s.t. you'd need a certain minimum order size for the arbitrage before it would make any profit.
-The arbitrage strategy would try to take that into account and calculate the correct order size that produces the most profits.
+For example, some markets have a fixed or semi-fixed fee for every trade, s.t. you'd need a certain minimum order size for the arbitrage before it would make any profit.
+So the arbitrage strategy would try to take that into account and calculate the correct order size that produces the most profits.

-Finally, the arbitrage strategy will look at the balance of assets availble for trading in both the left and right markets - the arbitrage order size cannot exceed the amount of assets that can be traded.
+Finally, the arbitrage strategy will look at the balance of assets available for trading in both the left and right markets - the arbitrage order size cannot exceed the number of assets that can be traded.